thuc-nguyen-oamk/qu-an-chatbot/README.md

-# Qu-An Chatbot with Fine-Tuning and Sentiment Analysis Using Hugging Face Transformers
+# Question-Answering Chatbot with Fine-Tuning and Sentiment Analysis Using Hugging Face Transformers

 Welcome to this repository!
 This project explores the **Question Answering (Qu-An)** task in **Natural Language Processing (NLP)** using pre-trained models from **Hugging Face**.
 This README will guide you through the concepts, implementation, and use cases of question answering models.